Best Steelers Betting Lines 2022

 After all, they’re going to have a new starting quarterback for the first time in almost 20 years as Ben Roethlisberger has officially retired.
 It’s likely going to come down to Mitch Trubisky, who was added in free agency, or first-round pick Kenny Pickett.

 Pittsburgh spent a good amount of money in free agency on both sides of the ball, but their most underrated signing might be linebacker Myles Jack.
-The Steelers signed him right after he was released by the Jaguars as he’ll be a good partner for Devin Bush, who needs to get back on track.
+The Steelers signed him right after he was released by the Jaguars, and he’ll be a good partner for Devin Bush, who needs to get back on track.
 This defense could be very tough this year.